Higher Hochschild cohomology, Brane topology and centralizers of $E_n$-algebra maps: Higher Hochschild (co)chains for -algebras

 Hence we have proved that $\mathcal{I}t$ is equivalent in $k\text{-}Mod_\infty$ to the composition

-This last map is a quasi-isomorphism under the appropriate assumptions on $X_\bullet$ and $Y$ using the same argument as in~\cite{GTZ, PT}. \end{proof} \begin{rem} Let $Y=M$ be a manifold and $k$ a field of characteristic zero.
-Then, by Corollary~\eqref{C:cdgaE} and homotopy invariance of higher Hochschild cochains, there is a natural equivalence of $E_\infty$-algebras Unfolding the proof of Theorem~\ref{T:Einftymapping} and the construction of the map in Lemma~\ref{L:AWEinfty}, one can check that the map $\mathcal{I}t: CH_{X_\bullet}(C^\ast(M))\to C^{\ast}(M^{|X_\bullet|})$, given by Theorem~\ref{T:Einftymapping}, coincides with the generalized Chen's iterated integrals defined in~\cite[Section 2]{GTZ}.
+This last map is a quasi-isomorphism under the appropriate assumptions on $X_\bullet$ and $Y$ using the same argument as in~\cite{GTZ, PT}. \end{proof} \begin{rem}[Relationship with Chen integrals] Let $Y=M$ be a manifold and $k$ a field of characteristic zero.
+Then, by Corollary~\eqref{C:cdgaE} and homotopy invariance of higher Hochschild cochains, there is a natural equivalence of $E_\infty$-algebras Recall that the slant product is a model for integration over $\Delta^n$.
+Unfolding the proof of Theorem~\ref{T:Einftymapping} and the construction of the map in Lemma~\ref{L:AWEinfty}, one can check that the map $\mathcal{I}t: CH_{X_\bullet}(C^\ast(M))\to C^{\ast}(M^{|X_\bullet|})$, given by Theorem~\ref{T:Einftymapping}, coincides\footnote{as natural transformations of $\infty$-functors $\hsset \to E_\infty\text{-Alg}$} with the generalized Chen's iterated integral map defined in~\cite[Section 2]{GTZ}.
 In particular, when $X_\bullet$ is the standard simplicial set model of the compact interval or the circle, we recover the original Chen iterated integral construction~\cite{Ch}.
 This justifies our notation $\mathcal{I}t$ for the map defined in Theorem~\ref{T:Einftymapping}.

-Similarly, the argument of the proofs of Theorem~\ref{T:Einftymapping} and Lemma~\ref{L:AWEinfty} as well Theorem~\ref{T:CH=TCH} (applied to the forgetful functor from $E_\infty$-algebras to $E_1$-algebras) show that the iterated integral map $\mathcal{I}t:CH_{X_\bullet}(C^{\ast}(Y)) \rightarrow C^{\ast}\Big(Y^{|X_\bullet|}\Big)$ given by Theorem~\ref{T:Einftymapping} is homotopy equivalent to the map of differential graded algebras described in~\cite{PT}.
+Similarly, the argument of the proofs of Theorem~\ref{T:Einftymapping} and Lemma~\ref{L:AWEinfty} as well as Theorem~\ref{T:CH=TCH} (applied to the forgetful functor from $E_\infty$-algebras to $E_1$-algebras) show that the iterated integral map $\mathcal{I}t:CH_{X_\bullet}(C^{\ast}(Y)) \rightarrow C^{\ast}\Big(Y^{|X_\bullet|}\Big)$ given by Theorem~\ref{T:Einftymapping} is homotopy equivalent to the map of differential graded algebras described in~\cite{PT}.
 In particular, for $X=S^1_\bullet$, we recover an $E_\infty$-algebra lift of Jones quasi-isomorphism~\cite{Jo}. \end{rem}